YiliangTracyZhang/lTWAS/README.md

 - The `start` and `end` denote the start and the end genomic position of the region, respectively.

 - The `h1` and `h2` denote the local heritability of trait1 and trait2 for the region, respectively.

+- The `shrinkage` (optional) denotes the parameter for LD matrix shrinkage.
+The default is zero which means no shrinkage for LD matrix estimation.
+When the parameter is set as 1, the shrinkage is same with the [original paper](https://projecteuclid.org/download/pdfview_1/euclid.aoas/1287409368).
+The more the value is, the more the shrinkage is applied.

 - The `out` flag denotes the file location for the results to be outputted to.